 Taking the Long View: The Life of Shiing-Shen Chern (2011): The biographical documentary follows the life of Shiing-shen Chern, a remarkable mathematician whose formidable mathematical contributions were matched by an approach and vision that helped build bridges between China and the West.

 National Math Festival: The National Math Festival brings together some of the most fascinating mathematicians of our time to inspire and challenge participants to see math in new and exciting ways.
-The next National Math Festival took place May 4th at the Walter E. Washington Convention Center in downtown Washington, DC, and at science museums around the country.
+The 2019 National Math Festival took place May 4th at the Walter E. Washington Convention Center in downtown Washington, DC, and at science museums around the country.
 The next National Math Festival will take place in 2021; for more information, subscribe to the National Math Festival email newsletter.

 Congressional Briefings: MSRI and the American Mathematical Society (AMS) host two Congressional briefings on mathematical topics each year in Washington, D.C. to inform members of Congress and Congressional staff about new developments made possible through federal support of basic science research.

-National Association of Math Circles (NAMC): Organized by MSRI, the National Association of Math Circles provides resources and support for Math Circles and other similar informal mathematics education programs, including professional development and mentoring programs.
+National Association of Math Circles (NAMC): The National Association of Math Circles provides resources and support for Math Circles and other similar informal mathematics education programs, including professional development and mentoring programs.